Tommaso Paradiso: Life and career

 Paradiso composed the music for Luca Carboni's successful single "Luca lo stesso" in 2015 and contributed to various projects, including the writing of "L'esercito del selfie" by Takagi & Ketra and "Partiti adesso" by Giusy Ferreri.
 He worked again with Takagi & Ketra on "Da sola/In the Night" in 2018 and "La luna e la gatta" in 2019.
 He also wrote songs for Nina Zilli, Noemi, Gianni Morandi, Francesca Michielin, Franco126, and Loredana Bertè.

 In September 2019, Paradiso announced his departure from Thegiornalisti to pursue a solo career, launching it with the single "Non avere paura".
 On 4 March 2022, he released his debut album, Space Cowboy.
 His second studio album, Sensazione stupenda, was released on 6 October 2023.

 In 2022, Paradiso made his directorial debut with the film Sulle nuvole.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "I romantici".